Greenfibres Ethical and Environmental Policy

 This policy is written with the understanding that:

-- the challenges of climate change, resource use, and waste are the defining challenges of our time
+- the worsening climate crisis, resource use, and waste are the defining challenges of our time

-- we have the capacity and potential to realise, create, and act upon, appropriate solutions, and
+- we have the capacity to create and act upon appropriate solutions

-- the problems associated with conventional intensive farming and pesticide use), fossil fuel energy consumption, and thoughtless consumerism (e.g. fast fashion).
+- the problems associated with conventional intensive farming (and pesticide use), fossil fuel energy consumption, and thoughtless consumerism (e.g. fast fashion).

-5. We believe that to operate a socially and environmentally responsible business we must fully realise our ecological footprint and take responsibility for the way we spend our budgets and run the company day-to-day.
+- We believe that to operate a socially and environmentally responsible business, we must fully realise our ecological footprint and take responsibility for the way we spend our budgets and run the company day-to-day.
 To minimize the impact that Greenfibres has on the local and global environment, and additional to the aforementioned actions, we: